pmem/pmem.github.io/_posts/2017-01-23-cpp-strings.md

 }
 ```

-Note how `PersistentString` uses a small internal buffer, or allocates a
+Note how `PersistentString` uses a small internal array, or allocates a
-second persistent buffer, automatically based on the length of the string.
+second persistent array, automatically based on the length of the string.
 The `set` method follows the proper rules for calling
 `pmemobj_tx_add_range_direct`, based on the length of the incoming string.